Black Alumni Advisory Council (BAAC)

 Goals and Objectives

-• To develop an annual BAAC event at Montclair State
+- To develop an annual BAAC event at Montclair State University

-• To participate in Montclair State Homecoming activities
+- To participate in Montclair State University Homecoming activities

-• To develop an annual fundraising initiative to support Montclair State and Montclair State University Foundation priorities
+- To develop an annual fundraising initiative to support Montclair State University and Montclair State University Foundation priorities

-• To support EOF scholarships and other Montclair State Foundation endeavors
+- To support EOF scholarships and other Montclair State University Foundation endeavors

-• To engage the Montclair State community on issues that impact our Diaspora
+- To engage the Montclair State University community on issues that impact our Diaspora

 Brenda Coleman-Caldwell ’78, an assistant director of human resources for New Jersey Turnpike Authority, felt the same way.
 “Joanne and I had kept in touch with a lot of people through the Black Alumni Association, but that organization was dissolved,” she says.
 In the years since, their idea of what an alumni organization could be began to change and grow.